A suite of fast, opinionated terminal tools written in Rust. Single static binaries. Shared TUI foundation. No runtime deps.

 Every Fe2O3 tool is a feature port of a long-running Ruby original.
 Same UX, dramatically faster, and with async fetches so the UI never blocks on network I/O.

-glow renders images inline using kitty, sixel, or w3m protocols.
+glow renders images inline using kitty, sixel, w3m, or — as a graphics-free fallback — colored Unicode braille (works over SSH and in tmux without passthrough).
 PDFs preview as thumbnails, videos as extracted frames, emails as rendered pictures, astronomy as starcharts.

-Seven binaries (and two libraries) that together cover most of what a keyboard-bound terminal user does in a day.
+Eleven binaries and five libraries that together cover most of what a keyboard-bound terminal user does in a day.

 Interactive shell with tab completion, history search, syntax highlighting, nick/gnick aliases, per-command autocorrect, and OSC 7 for terminal cwd tracking. ~26 ms startup.